Native Mac capture tool, public beta open

 What are the system requirements?

-macOS 14 Sonoma or newer, on Apple Silicon (M1 and up) — that's where the Metal export speed comes from.
+macOS 14 Sonoma or newer, on Apple Silicon (M1 and up).
+That is where the Metal export speed comes from.
 Full list just below.

 Can I buy licenses for my team?

-Yes — email me with how many seats you need and I'll send volume pricing the same day.
+Yes.
+Email me with how many seats you need and I will send volume pricing the same day.

 Runs on